Pete Kozma: New York Yankees

-The New York Yankees signed Kozma to a minor-league contract.
-He spent the 2016 season with the Scranton/Wilkes-Barre RailRiders helping the team win the International League and AAA Championships.
+On December 4, 2015, the New York Yankees signed Kozma to a minor league contract.
+He spent the 2016 season with the Scranton/Wilkes-Barre RailRiders helping the team win the International League and Triple–A Championships.
 He signed a contract with the Yankees for the 2017 season.
 Due to an injury to Didi Gregorius, the Yankees added Kozma to their Opening Day roster.
 He was designated for assignment on April 28, to make room for Gregorius' return.

 Texas Rangers

 On April 30, 2017, the Texas Rangers claimed Kozma off of waivers.

 He played as a backup utility infielder.
-On July 20, 2017, he was designated for assignment.
+On July 20, he was designated for assignment.

 Detroit Tigers

 On January 9, 2018, the Detroit Tigers signed Kozma to a minor league contract with an invitation to spring training.
-He started the season with the AAA Toledo Mud Hens.
-On May 8, 2018, the Tigers purchased Kozma's minor league contract and added him to the major league roster.
+He started the season with the Triple–A Toledo Mud Hens.
+On May 8, the Tigers purchased Kozma's minor league contract and added him to the major league roster.
 He hit a home run in his first at-bat for the Tigers the next day.
-He was designated for assignment on June 1, 2018.
-After clearing waivers, Kozma was sent outright to Toledo from the Tigers on June 5, 2018.
-On September 14, 2018, the Tigers again purchased Kozma's contract from Toledo to add infield depth.
-In 27 games, he hit .217 with one home run and eight RBIs.
+He was designated for assignment on June 1.
+After clearing waivers, Kozma was sent outright to Toledo on June 5.
+On September 14, the Tigers again purchased Kozma's contract from Toledo to add infield depth.
+In 27 games, he hit .217 with one home run and eight RBI.
+On October 24, Kozma was removed from the 40-man roster and sent outright to Triple-A Toledo.
+He subsequently rejected the assignment and elected free agency the next day.

-He re-signed a minor league deal with the Tigers on November 9, 2018, which includes an invitation to spring training.
+On November 9, 2018, Kozma re–signed with the Tigers organization on a minor league contract that included an invitation to spring training.
 He also played winter baseball with the Perth Heat of the Australian Baseball League for their 2018-19 season, crediting teammate Warwick Saupold for persuading him to join the Heat.
-Kozma became a minor league free agent on November 7, 2019.
+Kozma played in 88 games for Toledo in 2019, slashing .263/.340/.414 with seven home runs and 51 RBI.
+He became a minor league free agent on November 4, 2019.

 Atlanta Braves

 On November 19, 2019, Kozma signed a minor league deal with the Atlanta Braves.
 On July 4, 2020, it was announced that Kozma had tested positive for COVID-19.
 Kozma did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
-He became a free agent on November 2, 2020.
+He became a free agent on November 2.

 Oakland Athletics

 On November 18, 2020, Kozma signed a minor league contract with the Oakland Athletics organization.
-He played in 113 games for the Triple-A Las Vegas Aviators in 2021, slashing .245/.307/.337 with 4 home runs, 40 RBI, and 6 stolen bases.
+He played in 113 games for the Triple-A Las Vegas Aviators in 2021, slashing .245/.307/.337 with 4 home runs, 40 RBI, and six stolen bases.

-On October 1, 2021, his contract was selected, and he appeared in 3 games for Oakland to end the year.
+On October 1, 2021, his contract was selected, and he appeared in three games for Oakland to end the year.
 On October 19, he was outrighted off the 40-man roster.
-Kozma got 1 hit in 11 at-bats in 2021.
+Kozma got one hit in 11 at-bats in 2021.
 On October 19, Kozma elected free agency.